Home » Design Ideas & Inspirations » 15 Best Interior Design Books for Interior Designers and Students in 2023

 - Fundamentals – which incorporates lists of outlines of materials, tips, and methods for creating a space

-- Aesthetics – including style, mood, authenticity, juxtaposition, comfort, luxury, charm, risk, & confidence
+- Aesthetics – including styling, mood, authenticity, juxtaposition, comfort, luxury, charm, risk, & confidence

-You’ll learn the essential elements of interior design, how to create a mood with your design, and how to tackle decor challenges.
+You’ll learn the essential elements of interior design starting with how to create a mood board befitting your client’s psychological preferences for or against certain colors, and how to tackle decor challenges.

-The book is great for you whether you’re a new interior designer or a student looking for advice on how to start creating a beautiful space or if you’re a homeowner looking for a home makeover.
-It also makes for a beautiful coffee table book.
+The book is great for freshly graduated interior designers, student looking for advice on how to start creating a beautiful space, and even homeowners working on a makeover.
+It also makes for a beautiful coffee table book in larger real estate and interior design firms.

 12. Domino: The Book of Decorating